Request Tracing Configuration

 - Sample Rate

 This defines the percentage chance of a trace being sampled (as in, not discarded).
-The accepted values are between 0 and 1, with a value of 1 meaning 100% of traces are sampled.
+This accepts a value between 0 and 1, with a value of 1 meaning 100% of traces are sampled.

 - Adaptive Sampling

-A new option in Payara 5, this allows the sample rate to change in accordance with how many traces are being sampled over a period of time.
+This option is an alternative to using Sample Rate, allowing the sample rate to change in accordance with how many traces are being sampled over a period of time.

 - Target Count